tonymamo/getpackup/src/pages/blog/2020-11-23-suv-sleeping-platform-a-diy-guide-to-sleeping-inside.md

 3. [Under platform LED lighting](https://www.homedepot.ca/product/brilliant-evolution-wireless-led-puck-light-3-pack-with-remote/1001541054) is super super convenient when the sun goes down.
 Get 3 battery powered pucks, and place one under the tailgate end, and one under each side of the platform closest to the rear passenger doors.
 4. There are plenty of great [bug mesh options](https://www.amazon.ca/TFY-Universal-Side-Door-Square-Window-Sunshades/dp/B00YQO4X4U/ref=sr_1_3?dchild=1&keywords=car+door+bug+mesh&qid=1606113636&sr=8-3) out there to help you keep your windows throwing breeze in the summer months without letting in too many mosquitos.

 If you enjoyed this post and want to see more videos detailing the build of this platform, be sure to [follow our instagram page](https://www.instagram.com/getpackup/), where you can look through our highlights on this build.
+Also - sign up for our mailing list to know when our app platform is ready for your adventures!

 #### HAPPY CAMPING!